z0zero/latihan-express-v5/README.md

 ## Configuration

-Create a `.env` file in the root directory based on the `.env.example` and configure your MySQL database settings:
+Create a `.env` file in the root directory based on the `.env.example` and configure your settings:

 ```env
 # Server Configuration